Filed Date: March 1, 2022

 Clearinghouse coding complete

-This is a case about transgender children in Texas.
-For regular updates, please refer to the ACLU resource; we will update this page with the Texas trial court docket when issues with that site resolve.
-On February 18, 2022, the Texas Attorney General issued an opinion which found that gender-confirmation treatment, including surgeries and hormone-replacement therapy, was child abuse as defined by the Texas Family Code.
-The Code defines "abuse" as mental, emotional, or physical injuries that harm a "child's growth, development, or psychological functioning."
-On February 22, 2022, the Governor of Texas directed the state Department of Family and Protective Services (DFPS) to investigate parents who provide gender-confirmation care to their children as potential child abusers, referencing the Attorney General's February 18 opinion.
-The Governor also said that certain mandatory reporters, including medical providers and teachers, and the general public were under duties to report gender-confirmation care as child abuse.
+On February 18, 2022, the Texas Attorney General issued Opinion No. KP-0401, finding that gender-affirming care, including gender-confirmation surgeries and hormone-replacement therapy, was child abuse as defined by the Texas Family Code § 261.001(1)(A).
+The section defines "abuse" as mental, emotional, or physical injuries that harm a "child's growth, development, or psychological functioning."
+Citing this opinion, on February 22, 2022, the Governor of Texas directed the state Department of Family and Protective Services (DFPS) to investigate parents who provide gender-affirming care to their children as potential child abusers.
+The Governor also said that certain mandatory reporters such as medical providers and teachers, as well as the general public, were potentially subject to criminal penalties for failure to report gender-affirming care as child abuse.

 Summary Authors